Zanatticus/FPGA-AES-Accelerator/Project_Update_Final/AES_AXIS_HLS_Optimized/README.md

 ## Vitis HLS Setup

-Create a new Vitis project with the source files included under `/vitis/vitis_source` and the top level function `aes`.
-Add the testbench files included under `/vitis/vitis_test`.
+Create a new Vitis project with the source files included under `./vitis/vitis_source` and the top level function `aes`.
+Add the testbench files included under `./vitis/vitis_test`.
 Select the correct hardware part (`xc7z020clg400-1`) with the `Vivado IP Flow Target`, and finish creating the Vitis project.

 ## Vitis Simulation

-The AXI-Stream implementations has a dedicated testbench meant for testing AES encryption and decryption.
-Running the C Simulation will check the difference of the encryption and decryption output against a golden output data file to validate the C code runs properly.
+The AXI-Stream implementation has a dedicated testbench meant for testing AES encryption and decryption.
+Running the C Simulation will check the difference of the encryption/decryption output against a set of golden output data files to validate that the algorithm runs properly.
 These golden data files have also been validated against various online AES tools.

 ## Vitis Synthesis

-As mentioned above, the baseline C code provided in this repository already has inline pragma directives added as optimizations to resolve Initialization Interval Violations.
+As mentioned above, the optimized Vitis C code provided in this directory has all mentioned inline pragma directives.
 Running C Synthesis should succeed without error.
 After C Synthesis, export RTL for Vivado.

 ## Vivado

-Both implementations have TCL scripts included to automatically generate a block design using the IP synthesized by Vitis.
+This implementation has a TCL script included to automatically generate a block design using the IP synthesized by Vitis.

 After adding the IP under `Tools->Settings->IP->Repository`, run the respective TCL script to setup the block design (`Tools->Run TCL Script...`), create an HDL Wrapper for the source, and generate bitstream to create the `.bit` and `.hwh` hardware overlay files and the `.tcl` script.
-These have already been generated and provided under `/overlay_files/` and `/vivado/`, respectively, for your convenience.
+These have already been generated and provided under `./overlay_files` and `./vivado`, respectively, for your convenience.

 ## PYNQ Overlay

-After uploading the hardware overlay files to the PYNQ board (within the same directory as the Jupyter notebook being run), use the given Jupyter notebook files under `/overlay_files/` to test the IP.
+After uploading the hardware overlay files to the PYNQ board (either within the same directory as the Jupyter notebook being run or into the PYNQ-Z2 overlay folder), use the given Jupyter Notebook files under `./overlay_files` to test the IP.